By following a few rules-of-thumb you can determine the wattage requirement for your application.

 Calculating the wattage requirements to heat a system is a straightforward process as long as all the parameters of heat energy flowing in and out of a system are considered.
 Heat requirements that must be considered are:

-- Initial heat for startup of the system, usually from an ambient temperature to a desired processing temperature.
+- Initial heat for the startup of the system, usually from ambient temperature to the desired processing temperature.

 - Heating of material being processed during operation.

 - Heating of material flowing through the process such as a liquid that will be heated and pumped to be used elsewhere.